ekweible/opencode-vibe/docs/adr/009-dx-overhaul.md

 ## Conclusion

 The current DX is 10x more complex than industry benchmarks.
-This overhaul brings OpenCode Vibe to uploadthing-level simplicity through:
+This overhaul brings opencode-vibe to uploadthing-level simplicity through:

 1. **Track 1 (4-5 hours):** Extract ~240 lines of business logic to core - enables CLI/desktop reuse
 2. **Track 2 (2-3 hours):** Reduce public API from 30+ exports to 9 - matches uploadthing surface area